tensorflow/community/rfcs/20190610-standartizing-composite_ops.md

 #### Alternative 0: Do nothing

-Everyone just continues with ad-hoc implementations.
+Everyone just continue with ad-hoc implementations.

 ##### Pros: